NahedECE/ECE_1204_2310038/Lab/Lab_09.md

 ------------------------------
 ## Experiment No : 01

-## *Experiment Name : Write a C++ program to implement a class called Shape with virtual member *
+## Experiment Name : Write a C++ program to implement a class called Shape with virtual member
-functions for calculating area and perimeter.
-Derive classes such as Circle, Rectangle, and Triangle from the Shape class and override virtual functions accordingly.(use pure virtual function). *

 ## Submission Date : August 19, 2025

 ## Code :